CatherineYCChen/ICME_Computing_Refresher_2025/miscellaneous.md

 * CME 192 - Short course on introduction to Matlab
 * CME 195 - Introduction to R
 * CME 257 - Short course on Julia
-* CME 292 - Short course on advanced Matlab
+* CME 292 - Short course on advanced MATLAB

+This is not a complete list.
+Of course, the CS department in particular offers several other courses that may be of interest.

+## Stack Overflow

+Have a programming-related question that can't be answered?
+You can likely find an answer here: https://stackoverflow.com, or ask a question yourself. https://math.stackexchange.com/ is a similar site for mathematics questions.